 We know it sounds tough.
 That’s why we’ve gathered our best tips for you, so you can crush your virtual meetings.

 We know, you’re at home – you want to be comfortable.
-But, it’s important not to give into the temptation to dress down for an interview or your internship – what your superior sees will skew their opinion of you as a professional in the workplace.
-And if you wouldn’t wear it sitting next to them in the office, you probably shouldn’t wear it on a video call either.
-But hey – know your battleground, if the camera only shows from your waist up, then nobody will know (or care) if you’re wearing sweatpants or leggings on the bottom as long as you’re appropriately dressed up according to the dress code on top.
+But, it’s important not to give into the temptation to dress down for an interview or your internship.
+What your superior sees will skew their opinion of you as a professional in the workplace.
+If you wouldn’t wear it sitting next to them in the office, you probably shouldn’t wear it on a video call either.
+But hey – know your battleground, if the camera only shows from your waist up, then nobody will know (or care) if you’re wearing sweatpants or leggings on the bottom as long as you’re appropriately dressed according to the dress code on top.

 This is pretty standard across every interview or meeting, whether in person or virtual.
 You should be prepared – it’s a surefire way to demonstrate that you know what you’re talking about.
 But, this is even more crucial when in a virtual landscape – often these meetings are tightly scheduled, and even run back to back.
 So, sticking to the confines of the meeting time allotted is a pretty valuable skill.
 Because of that, we recommend spending time before every meeting to bullet the points you want to hit, the questions you need answering and the priority order of them.

 By utilizing these four tips, you’re putting your best foot forward for your meeting.
-We know that this can feel a little weird sometimes, and it’s tough adjusting but with these tips, your superior would never know.
+We know that this can feel a little weird sometimes, and it’s tough adjusting but with these tips, your supervisor would never know.
 Do you have any good tips that you’ve learned while working from home?
-Share them with us on our Facebook page, and you may be featured on our social media!
+Share them with us on our Facebook page, and you may be featured on our social media channels!